 MAPC has developed unmanned variants of the GARC rescue craft.
 These vessels have applications in the U.S. Navy and Special Warfare communities as well as in various commercial offshore applications.
-MAPC is currently under contract to employ unmanned GARCs in a cable survey operations for off-shore wind and other federal government sponsors.
+MAPC is under contract to deploy unmanned GARCs in cable survey operations for offshore wind and other federal government sponsors.

 5.9 M USV

 MAPC has designed a 5.9 meter aluminum USV to accommodate a range of mission payloads.
 With a length overall of 5.9 m and beam of 2.75 m, the USV is capable of packing into a 20′ TEU shipping container for flexible mobilization.
 This USV has a uniquely high payload capacity for its size, capable of mission payloads up to 3,650 lbs. and significant fuel capacity of up to 2,000 lbs.(for extended low-speed endurance).
 A rugged chambered Zodiac MilPro inflatable D-Collar is installed to provide additional stability and fendering capability, and deflateable to meet shipping container width restrictions.
 It features twin Volvo D3-140 engines and DPS drives, with a hydraulic power take-off system to power a bow thruster and mission components.
 In the twin engine configuration, it is capable of DP1 maneuvering and speeds in excess of 20 knots.
 Single engine configurations are also available.

 Native sensors include 360-degree cameras and a commercial radar for situational awareness and obstacle avoidance, with options to include a stabilized EO/IR camera or a LIDAR for enhanced world perception.
 High bandwidth communications are achieved with VHF Line of Sight Radios with low bandwidth long distance control achieved through Satellite communications.